wp-plugins/flash-gallery/readme.txt

 * right-click menu with *"open image in new tab"* and *"copy image url"*
 * proper fallback for visitors not using Flash or Javascript

+**Changes in 1.3.2 (2010-07-05)**

+1. Fix for 1.3.1 breaking the rich text editor.
+1. Added "delay"-parameter to set slideshow speed.
+1. Improved thumbsize detection.

 **Changes in 1.3.1** (2010-07-04)

 1. Halfed the gallery size (113KB to 50KB!)